canerkoroglu/insider-case/README.md

 8. Generate Fixture on UI
 9. Play Fixture UI, and enjoy!

+## Demo
+    Please see demo.mov file to watch demo.

 ## Other Feature Suggestions (TODO)
 1. Use team power to calculate score
 2. Use player power to calculate success rate